Grade 7 Science and Engineering

 Amount of Homework

-There are typically 2-4 homework assignments due every week.
-Each homework assignment should take about 10-30 minutes to complete.
-Upcoming homework assignments can be viewed through Schoology.
+There is usually 1 homework assignment every week.
+Each homework assignment should take about 20-30 minutes to complete.
+Upcoming homework assignments are listed in Google Classroom.

-Homework makes up 15% of the term grade.
+Homework makes up about 15% of the term grade depending on the term.
 Each homework assignment is worth 10 pts.
 Full credit is awarded if all of the HW expectations are met.
 If any of the expectations are not met, the HW grade will be a 7.
 If a significant portion of expectations is not met, the grade will be a 0 or 5.
 Homework assignments that are graded a 0 or 5 can be brought up to a 7.
-Late or revised homework that is over one week old must be emailed to the teacher.
-No late homework will be accepted one week after the unit test.
+Late or revised homework that is over one week old will not be accepted.

 In grade 7 science, there are three grading categories on the report card: Achievement, Effort, and Citizenship.

-Achievement: The science achievement grade is determined by tests (30%), quizzes (20%), writing (20%), classwork (15%) and homework (15%).
+Achievement: The science achievement grade is determined by the test average (~25%), quiz average (~25%), lab average (~20%), classwork/journal average (~15%), and homework average (~15%).
 Tests occur at the end of each unit.
 Quizzes occur 2-3 times during a unit.
-Graded writing assignments occur about 2-3 times a unit.
+Graded labs occur about 2 times a unit.
 During one term, we will cover about a unit and a half.
-Grades can be viewed through Schoology.
+Grades can be viewed through Google Classroom.
 This grade is a letter grade (A-D).

-Effort: This grade is a reflection of the student's attempt to so the very best one can.
-The grade is based on class participation in discussions, HW completion, classwork completion, teamwork participation, seeking help, taking risks and following directions.
+Effort: This grade is a reflection of the student's attempt to do the very best one can.
+The grade is based on class participation in discussions, HW completion, classwork completion, teamwork participation, seeking help, taking risks, and following directions.
 This grade is a letter grade (A-D).

 Citizenship: This grade reflects how well a student demonstrates citizenship (as described by the student handbook) within the science classroom.
 This grade is a 1-4 expectations grade, in which 1 means Does Not Meet Expectations and 4 means Exceeds Expectations.